junxit/us-congress-bills-116/derived/amendments.md

 ### 26 U.S.C. § 2513

-> in the first sentence, by striking “husband and wife” and inserting “spouses”; and
+> by striking “husband and wife” and inserting “spouses”; and

 | | |
 |---|---|